assapir/jobflow/README.md

-# Jobo - Job Search Manager
+# JobFlow - Job Search Manager

+> *Where applications flow, offers follow*

 A modern job search management application with a Trello-style kanban board to track your job applications.